MicrosoftDocs/customer-insights/ci-docs/data/export-azure-synapse-analytics.md

 > [!NOTE]
 > Make sure to set all **role assignments** as described.

-- In Customer Insights - Data, your Azure Active Directory (AD) user account must have an [Administrator role](permissions.md#add-users).
+- In Customer Insights - Data, your Microsoft Entra ID  account must have an [Administrator role](permissions.md#add-users).

 In Azure: